jlemaire06/OttoMoves/README.md

 Complements :
 - How to command Otto with the voice
-- About Otto distances ensor and buzzer
+- About Otto distance sensor and buzzer